aweimann/PhyloEffects/README.md

-# MutTui
+# PhyloEffects
-MutTui pipeline to reconstruct mutational spectra for bacterial and viral datasets
+PhyloEffects pipeline to reconstruct mutational spectra for bacterial and viral datasets

 ## Documentation